solidane/solidane.github.io/_posts/2023-06-06-pizza-theorem.md

 -Picture-

-We continue this way, always finding kongruent shapes.
+We continue this way, always finding congruent shapes.
 There are eight of these shapes…

 ![walking]({{ site.baseurl }}/assets/images/pizza-sketch-g-alt.png)